sbt/sbt/CONTRIBUTING.md

 		$ git checkout v0.13.0

 	Note that sbt is always built with the previous stable release.
-For example, the 0.13 branch is built with 0.12.4 (changing to 0.13.0 shortly).
+For example, the 0.13 branch is built with 0.13.0 and the v0.13.0 tag is built with 0.12.4.

 4. To build the launcher and publish all components locally,